rails/spring/README.md

 Runs a test (e.g. Test::Unit, MiniTest::Unit, etc.) Preloads the `test_helper` file.

+This command can also recursively run a directory of tests.
+For example, `spring test test/functional` will run `test/functional/**/*_test.rb`.

 ### `rspec`

 Runs an rspec spec, exactly the same as the `rspec` executable.
 Preloads